MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 Pure quantum states are those that are characterized by a single ket vector or wavefunction, and cannot be written as a statistical mixture (or *convex combination*) of other quantum states.
 A mixed quantum state is a statistical ensemble of pure states.

 On a Bloch sphere, pure states are represented by a point on the surface of the sphere, whereas mixed states are represented by an interior point.
-The completely mixed state of a single qubit is represented by the center of the sphere, by symmetry.
+The mixed state of a single qubit is represented by the center of the sphere, by symmetry.
 The purity of a state can be visualized as the degree in which it is close to the surface of the sphere.

-This concept of representing the state as a matrix, rather than a vector, is often convenient because it gives a convenient way of representing probability calculations, and also allows one to describe both statistical uncertainty as well as quantum uncertainty within the same formalism.
+This concept of representing the state as a matrix, rather than a vector, is often convenient because it gives a convenient way of representing probability calculations, and also allows you to describe both statistical uncertainty and quantum uncertainty within the same formalism.

 >[!TIP]
 > The QuTiP library is a helpful Python library when working with quantum states.
 You can write quantum states in QuTiP notation, using qt.basis(2, i) to represent $\ket{i}$ on a single qubit.
 To learn more about QuTiP methods and features, see the [QuTiP user guide](https://qutip.org/docs/latest/guide/guide.html).